apjv05/LeetCode/Problems/Binary Search/README.md

 - You need to find a target value within a rotated array

 Key Properties

+There are  two ways to solve this problem.
+The first is:
+- Find our range
 - Identify the pivot
     - where its the smallest value
     - can be done with `while(low < high)` to find the pivot (smallest value)